elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-different-roles-within-a-healthcare-team-and-how-do-they-interact.md

 url: /learn/nursing/questions/what-are-the-different-roles-within-a-healthcare-team-and-how-do-they-interact
 score: -1.0
 related_article1:
-    id: 169563
+    id: 169556
     title: >-
-        What is the role of supervisors in healthcare settings?
+        How does supervision contribute to accountability in healthcare?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-supervisors-in-healthcare-settings
+    url: /learn/nursing/questions/how-does-supervision-contribute-to-accountability-in-healthcare
 related_article2:
-    id: 169567
+    id: 169573
     title: >-
-        What is the role of professional responsibility in medication administration?
+        What are the steps involved in identifying and managing risks in healthcare?
-    subject: Nursing
+    subject: Health Studies
-    url: /learn/nursing/questions/what-is-the-role-of-professional-responsibility-in-medication-administration
+    url: /learn/health-studies/questions/what-are-the-steps-involved-in-identifying-and-managing-risks-in-healthcare
 related_article3:
-    id: 169564
+    id: 169573
     title: >-
-        Why is supervision particularly important for student nurses?
-    subject: Nursing
-    url: /learn/nursing/questions/why-is-supervision-particularly-important-for-student-nurses
-related_article4:
-    id: 169579
-    title: >-
-        What are the primary responsibilities of student nurses in patient care?
-    subject: Nursing
-    url: /learn/nursing/questions/what-are-the-primary-responsibilities-of-student-nurses-in-patient-care
-related_article5:
-    id: 169581
-    title: >-
-        What is the importance of understanding team dynamics in healthcare?
+        What are the steps involved in identifying and managing risks in healthcare?
-    subject: Nursing
+    subject: Health Studies
-    url: /learn/nursing/questions/what-is-the-importance-of-understanding-team-dynamics-in-healthcare
+    url: /learn/health-studies/questions/what-are-the-steps-involved-in-identifying-and-managing-risks-in-healthcare
 ---

 &nbsp;